Let’s start off with a quote by the late Eric Hobsbawm.

 What I want to talk about here is how this political and ideological divide, as Hobsbawm mentions, instead diverts the attention of communities away from issues of power, be it class divides or purely authoritarian power.
 A key example of this is the US election in 2016, leading to the election of Donald Trump.
 Some of the most prominent reasons he won the election receive token mention but are soon sidelined by vague and shallow talking points.
 As time goes on, the investigation into collusion between the Trump campaign and Russia appears to be finally taking form (as a complete aside, I had a Facebook memory of a post I put up in January 2017 where I firmly believed the Russian conspiracy was a false and convenient deflection for the Democrats loss – at the time understandable given the lack of evidence, but they sure delivered on that front and convinced me), but it is still a minute factor in the overall process of US elections.

-The absolutely indifference and complacency the Democrats took to the election, believing that Hillary, by virtue of different anatomy, would win was a major reason.
+The absolute indifference and complacency the Democrats took to the election, believing that Hillary, by virtue of different anatomy, would win was a major reason.
 Trump’s campaign was nuts, with rallies across the countries in places the Democrats by comparison almost ignored.
 The Electoral College, with a clearly racist origin, that dragged down a popular vote win was a major reason.
 Immense political donations that, year by year, endlessly rise to more grotesque amounts was a reason.
 Leaked emails, sexism, racism (outside that which has been institutionalised like the EC or prisoners losing the right to vote), Russia, etc. are all easy deflections – they absolutely played a role, but their oversaturation in the media and speeches is incredibly disproportionate to their effect.